angrybacon/doomsday-wiki/markdown/chapters/ddft/uncommon-piles.md

 to avoid decking yourself.
 Also note that the listed cost assumes that you can produce {{1R}} with the lands that you untap with Time Spiral.

-## Summary
+## Conclusion

-1. These piles are useful to know, for their historical significance and occasional practical use
-2. These piles aren't going to come up all that often in a typical game, so don't feel you need to memorize them
+1. These piles aren't going to come up all that often in a typical game, so don't feel you need to memorize them
+2. Many of these piles are high risk in some form or another.
+Don't be afraid of this though.
+If one of these types of piles gives you a 10% chance to win, that could be 10% more than any other option.
+3. Consider these less as something to memorize and more as a source of inspiration for thinking outside the box when it comes to pile construction